yosief14/yummarizer/README.md

   <img width="500"  src="https://media.tenor.com/XpQuXaxXE7AAAAAd/kitchen-burn.gif  alt="demo"/>
 </p>

-I made yummarizer to streamline that whole experience so that I could just
+I made yummarizer to streamline that whole experience so that I could just watch a video press a button and download a pdf.
+For now it is a cli tool that downloads a pdf of the summurization, but I plan to turn it into a webserver and create a chrome plugin so anyone can use it.